aio-libs/multidict/docs/index.rst

 *Keys* should be either :class:`str` or :class:`istr` instance.

-The library has optional Cython_ optimization for sake of speed.
+The library has optional C Extensions for sake of speed.

 Library Installation
 --------------------